• Four postings packed full of realistic artefacts and documents that make you feel like a genuine detective.

 The Four mailings contain:

-• A final letter from the Archive of Unsolved Mysteries concluding the case and revealing the nominator.
+• A final letter ending the Mystery, concluding the case and revealing the nominator.
 (You can choose to reveal the nominator at the start)

 • A unique Egyptian papyrus bookmark.